 As a cohort ages, it is increasingly comprised of rich people due to mortality differences between the rich and poor.
 To mitigate composition effects, I present wealth trajectories grouped by Permanent Income (PI) quantiles.6 This controls for the lifetime income levels of the households.
-To calculate PI I follow the approach in De Nardi et al. (2021) and exploit the approximately monotonic relationship between lifetime resources and pension income in the UK.
-I sum all sources of annuity income in retirement and regress this measure on a polynomial in age interacted with family the elderly while Yogo (2016) models portfolio choice at older ages.
+To calculate PI I follow the approach in

+4Nakajima and Telyukova (2020) and Cocco and Lopes (2020) also model retirees' decisions to remain in their own home and quantify how this dampens the use of reverse mortgage loans among the elderly while Yogo (2016) models portfolio choice at older ages.